Back to The Apocalypse of St. John

 The Apocalypse does not end with the dragon, the beast, or Babylon.
 It ends with the holy city.
 The final vision is not chaos, but consummation; not compromise, but bridal union; not exile forever, but the end of exile in the unveiled presence of God.

-So this final vision steadies the remnant.
-The Church may pass through eclipse, persecution, hiddenness, and apparent defeat, but she is not moving toward dissolution.
-She is moving toward unveiled beauty.
-The end of exile is not the reform, rehabilitation, or successful marketing of the Vatican II antichurch, but the Bride's vindication by God and the judgment of the counterfeit.
+It forbids despair because 's end is triumph.
+It forbids worldly triumphalism because the victory comes from God, not from cleverness.
+The end of exile is not the reform, rehabilitation, or successful marketing of the Vatican II antichurch.
+It is the Bride's vindication by God and the final judgment of the counterfeit.

 The soul that remembers the holy city can suffer without surrendering.